lierdakil/pandoc-crossref/docs/index.md

 `numberSections` controls if pandoc-crossref handles numbering sections, while `sectionsDepth` controls what sections are numbered.

+Additionally, with `numberSections`, if the first heading in your document is level 2 or more, pandoc-crossref will assume you meant to have implicit headings with previous levels, and will assign those phantom implicit headings the index `1`.
+Without `numberSections`, the behaviour is consistent with pandoc, that is, missing headings will be assigned the index `0`.

 Set `sectionsDepth` to `0` to make section numbering consistent with `chaptersDepth`.